Manager University of Hawai‘i System Human Studies Program Honolulu, Hawaii, United States

 Program

-Description: The purpose of this program is to better understand how Hawai‘i-based IRBs and a large academic institutions IRB members view community involvement in research.
-This is examined specifically in terms of alignment with AAHRPP Standard I-4 to develop a stronger HRPP programmatic relationship to and with communities engaged in research.
 Additionally, there is a gap in understanding how community involvement in research with HRPPs and IRBs is viewed and practiced in Hawai‘i.
 Program development is guided by the eco-dependent and interdisciplinary logic of the Transformative / Emancipatory worldview and theory that cultivates trusting relationships based on reciprocity and reciprocal representation, common good, and agreed upon next steps thus strengthening collaboration between the HRPP and community (Alvarez-Blanco & Torres, 2018).
+Methods: Program development through quantitative evaluation surveys employed purposeful sampling for this cross-sectional project based upon pre-existing relationships and partnerships.
+Participants of this study included IRB consortium members and IRB members.

 Program

 Limitations: The author’s experience and familiarity in the field are both a strength and limitation as familiarity helps highlight the problems and guide the way towards solutions, yet also can bias perspectives.
-Other limitations include a small sample size, and already participants familiar with IRB policies and procedures.
+Other limitations include a small sample size, and participants already familiar with IRB policies and procedures.
 Yet this type of expertise is needed to mindfully recruit and include other survey participants while still delving into IRB practice and organizational culture and program development.

 Discussion: "Beloved community is formed not by the eradication of difference but by its affirmation, by each of us claiming the identities and cultural legacies that shape who we are and how we live in the world” (hooks, 1995, p.265).

-Success in program development working with the Native Hawaiian community could be a powerful working blueprint with other communities nationally and internationally.
-Future program development initiatives could include examining the similarities and differences observed and experienced when working with diverse communities in Hawai‘i, and the co-creation and curation of clear and well-founded guidelines for the culturally appropriate dissemination of data.
+Future program development initiatives could include examining the similarities and differences observed and experienced when working with diverse communities in Hawai‘i, and the co-creation and curation of clear and well-founded guidelines for the culturally appropriate dissemination of data and other AAHRPP Standard I-4 principles..